nooma-42/NOOMA-42/README.md

 - 📫 How to reach me: paul.tc.yu@gmail.com;
 - I write article as hobby as well, mostly on [medium](https://medium.com/@paultcyu).

 Paul is a student pursuing final year in his master's degree in computer science at National Taiwan University, working in KryptoGo as a software engineer intern and SuDo Research as a blockchain research intern.
-Previously, I received zk grant by Ethereum Foundation to benchmark different lookup argument and coordinated Acceleration Program in Privacy and Scaling Exploration team.
-You may also find more detail in Linkedin.
+Previously, he received zk grant by Ethereum Foundation to benchmark different lookup argument and coordinated Acceleration Program in Privacy and Scaling Exploration team.
+More detail could also be found in Linkedin.